ucsb-cs56/w20/_labWIP/proj03.md

            return "locations/index";
          }
      ```
-   * Note that this requires a variable `locationRepository`.
-You'll put this into the
-     `LocationsController` in a way similar to the `userRepository` is declared inside the
-     `UsersController`.
-It is declared as a private variable, and then injected into the
-     constructor.
-You should code this in a similar way.

    * The code here takes a parameter `location` of type `Location` as a parameter.
 That will get passed in from the `th:object`
      attribute passed in in the form we create in the next item below.